KomodoPlatform/developer-docs/docs/basic-docs/customconsensus/custom-consensus-tutorial.md

 Without further intervention, the returned json response will be unformatted and difficult to read.

-To improve readability, the developer may optionally instal and utilize the `jq` terminal software.
+To improve readability, the developer may optionally install and utilize the `jq` terminal software.

 [Link to download and install <b>jq</b>](https://stedolan.github.io/jq/download/)